 Here’s a rundown of the most well-known web browsers:

 Edge is a brand-new browser which around two years old.
 It offers a clean interface and smooth surfing but lacks a bit of the experience of its rivals.

 The browser fits perfectly into Microsoft’s mission of making Windows 10 usable across various devices.
 So your Favourites are automatically synced to your Windows 10 Mobile (if you have one).

 The same goes for the Reading List, which is a useful feature that allows you to save articles to read later – especially useful if you’re on a tablet.

 There’s also Web Note, for those times when you need to make annotations for work or projects.

-In the recent Windows 10 Anniversary Update, Microsoft added Extensions to Edge, providing more convenience to users.
+In the a Windows 10 Anniversary Update, Microsoft added Extensions to Edge, providing more convenience to users.